Coder-Jay00/auratherapycare-v1/FEATURES_SHOWCASE.md

                         │      ₹2,400      │
                         └──────────────────┘

-Thank you for choosing AuraTheracare ═══════════════════════════════════════════════════════
+Thank you for choosing AuraTherapyCare ═══════════════════════════════════════════════════════
 ```